Wealth Management

 You also need to plan for your future, i.e. retirement.
 Another 10 percent of your income should be invested in assets that can be expected to increase in value over the long term, such as stocks, real estate, and business.
 You can invest in some paper assets, such as mutual funds, exchange-traded funds (ETF), bonds with as little as $100 to start building wealth.
 One of the best pieces of money management advice is, “Pay yourself first.”
 When you direct $100 to be automatically invested in the investment fund each month, you are unlikely to miss that money.
 There is an old saying in the investment world: “Bulls get rich, and bears get rich, but pigs get led to slaughter.”
 Do not be greedy and invest in something that may (or may not) be able to return 25% a year.
 A 7% to 10% return will allow your money to grow nicely without exposing you to unnecessary risk.
 If you are seeking much higher returns on investment, then become a qualified accredited investor per the Securities and Exchange Commission.

-Education Fund
+Skills Fund

 In addition to investing for retirement, you should also be investing in yourself.
-The money in this fund is set aside to spend on increasing your high income skillsets through online courses, attending conferences and other personal development events.
+The money in this fund is set aside to spend on improving your high income skillsets through online courses, attending conferences and other personal development events.
 Consider reading personal finance books and registering for a public speaking class.
 It is recommended that 10% of your income be directed into a fund to support these self improvement activities.

 Fun Fund